bbauska/meta-react-basics/README.md

 Uncaught TypeError: 5.toUpperCase is not a function
 ```

-To handle this TypeError, you can update the code with a try\...catch
+To handle this TypeError, you can update the code with a try...catch
 block that instructs the code to continue running after the error is
 encountered: